AlanHohn/conversational-git/chapter-02.md

 polite to others to make it accurate.

 {% highlight text %}
-git config --global user.name <Your Name>
-git config --global user.email <Your Email>
+git config --global user.name "Your Name" git config --global user.email "Your Email"
 {% endhighlight %}

 This creates a plain text file called `.gitconfig` in your home directory, with